Malavika Avinash

-Malavika Avinash is an Indian spokesperson, actress, television personality and politician who is the current State spokesperson of Bharatiya Janata Party of Karnataka.
-She is known for her work in Kannada and Tamil films.
-She hosted Baduku Jataka Bandi, a television show that aired on Zee Kannada.
-She is a part of the ensemble cast in the highest grossing Kannada movie - K.G.F: Chapter 2.
+Malavika Avinash is an Indian spokesperson, actress, television personality and politician of Bharatiya Janata Party of Karnataka.
+She is known for her work in Kannada, Malayalam and Tamil films.

 Early life

 Malavika was born in a Tamil family to N. Ganesan from Thanjavur.
 Her father was a banker and writer, and her mother, Savithri, a vocalist and dancer.
 She was initiated into classical arts under the tutelage of Padmashree Leela Samson in Bharatanatyam and Pandit Partho Das on the sitar.
 G. V. Iyer spotted her at a dance performance as Krishna and cast her as Krishna in his Krishnavataar.
 She then played a lead role as a princess in Prema Karanth's Panorama children's film Nakkala Rajakumari.

 She completed her Bachelor of Law at Bangalore University and was awarded 3rd rank.

 She married actor Avinash in 2001.
-They have a son named Gaalav.
+They have a son named Ugaala.

 Career

-Malavika's stint as a child artist was followed by her entry into cinema as the heroine in award-winning Malayalam films for Lenin Rajendran and popular Kannada films.
-Television however, turned out to be the medium that adopted her.
-Her earlier television series were for Girish Karnad and Ashutosh Gowariker in Hindi, Ashok Naidu in Kannada and Dinesh Baboo in Malayalam.
-Her performance in Mayamruga provided her iconic status among Kannada television viewers.
-Mayamrugas success caught the eye of K. Balachander, who then chose to usher her into Tamil cinema world with Anni, where Malavika played the protagonist Anni.
+Her introduction to the limelight began early with acclaimed performances, most notably in the Kannada film Krishnāvatāra in 1988.
+She garnered acclaim for her roles in Malayalam and Kannada cinema, working under directors like Lenin Rajendran.
+Her television career flourished with memorable roles in series directed by stalwarts like Girish Karnad and Ashutosh Gowariker in Hindi, Ashok Naidu in Kannada, and Dinesh Baboo in Malayalam.
+Notably, her portrayal in the Kannada series Mayamruga solidified her place as a household name.

+Transitioning to Tamil cinema, Malavika Avinash made a significant impact with roles in films like K. Balachander's Anni, where she played the lead.
+Her versatility and dedication further shone through in various serials and films across languages.